tpwatson/face-rip-hackathon/decisions.md

 No, NFT version optional.
-Users can have regular content up, and not mint it unless it seem worth it.
+Users can upload content, if they want to make it an NFT then it becomes sellable. have regular content up, and not mint it unless it seem worth it.